• LHV's non-profit partner to support development efforts and to increase public awareness of the mission and goals of Lackawanna Heritage Valley.

 LHVA-Trail-System

 70 MILES OF TRAIL.
-THOUSANDS OF CHARITABLE STEPS FORWARD
+THOUSANDS OF STEPS TOWARD A BETTER TOMORROW.

 Book Your Event Today!